duderstadt-lab/mars-docs/tutorials/WorkingWithMars/scriptable-widgets.md

     series1_values.append(molecule.getParameter("column_MSD"))
 ```

+In the example dataset most tracked molecules have an MSD value below ~15.
+To explore the subset of the data with an MSD value <15 one can change the xmin and xmax values accordingly to show the histogram from for example x=0 to x=15.
+This is left for the reader as an exercise.

 <img src='{{site.baseurl}}/tutorials/img/TMSD/img6.png' width='450' />

-Now click the refresh button again to display the histogram.
-In the case of this dataset, it is clear that most tracked molecules have a MSD-value below ~15.

 ### 3. XY Chart - Plot all 'Active' Traces in one Figure
 As an example to show the applicability of the XY Chart widget, a plot is made containing all traces marked in the MoleculeArchive as 'Active'.
 In the archive made in the [Let's calculate the Mean Square Displacement](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/calculate-msd/) tutorial there were 10 molecules tagged 'Active'.
 The traces (y vs slice) of all molecules will be plotted in one figure to inspect whether their overall shape and rate are similar.